Last Updated on August 31, 2025 by Edward Harris

 We are specialists in providing free comparisons of the nation’s best healthcare policies.
 We show you quality plans that are popular for persons that are between jobs, without coverage or not presently working.
 The policies found on our website feature the lowest rates from each insurer for private coverage.
 If your employer offers benefits, you should always consider and compare that offer, especially since it may impact the amount of federal aid you receive to pay premiums.
 Typically, Group Open Enrollment periods are towards the end of the year.

 We never charge any fees and you can always communicate with a “live” person instead of computer-generated email responses.
 And of course, if you’re out of work, it may only be temporary, so easy cancellation of your policy is always a major benefit.
 If you need to keep your policy in-force for an extended period of time, many policies are available, both on and off the Exchange.
 Benefits, however, may not match Marketplace benefits, and qualified preventative coverage may not be provided without some out-of-pocket costs.
+Recent legislation has also impacted the maximum length of coverage allowed for specific types of plans.

 Need Healthcare Insurance Since I Am Laid Off